 Historical evidence suggests that there had been six queens ruled the island in the past.
 From infamous Queen Anula to Dona Katharina who ruled the country from Kandy.
 Queen Leelawathi the wife of King Parakaramabahu, was the fourth queen of the island of Sri Lanka.
 She ruled the country from the second capital (Polonnaruwa) of Sri Lanka.
-It is said that queen Leeelawathi ruled the country in three times, one north worthy fact during her reign was the political unrest in the country.
+It is said that queen Leeelawathi ruled the country three times, one north worthy fact during her reign was the political unrest in the country.

-After the death of great ruler of Parakaramabahu, there had been a political turmoil in the country and many people were trying to become the rule of the country.
-At last queen, Leelawathis was managed to ascend the throne with help of one powerful general.
-However, she managed to be on the throne just for three years.
+After the death of the great ruler of Parakaramabahu, there had been a political turmoil in the country and many people were trying to become the rule of the country.
+At last queen, Leelawathis was managed to ascend the throne with the help of one powerful general.
+However, she managed to be on the throne for just for three years.

 The most popular story among the queens in the past is the story of queen Anula and she was married to King Chora Naga.
 King Chora Naga was not popular among the people as a good ruler while he was committed some atrocities.
 It is said that Queen Anula killed her husband by poisoning and then married Kudatissa, the son of Chora Naga.

 After a brief period of their marriage, Kudatissa was also killed by queen Anula with help of Siva, a palace guard who fell in love with queen Anula.
 After the demise of Hudatissa queen, Anula ascended the throne and Siva were named as her consort.
 Vatuka who was an Indian carpenter was the next spouse of queen Anula.
 Queen Anula eliminated Siva by poisoning while; Vatuka was promoted to his Sivas station.
 Changing of companions of queen Anula did not stop with this incident and she then married a fire-wood carrier, who worked in the palace and then a Brahman.
 In all the occasion she poisoned the man who she needs to get rid of.